CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * Advertising DNS servers should be placed in the demilitarized zone (DMZ).
 Further information can be found in the module NET.1.1 Network architecture and design.
 * Resolving DNS servers are responsible for inquiries from institution-internal IT systems.
 They should therefore be placed as close as possible to the requesting IT systems within the trusted network of the institution in order to avoid long response times and unnecessary network load.
 In addition, Resolving DNS servers must not be accessible from external IT systems.
 * If the visibility of the information is restricted, the public part of the domain information should be managed by the Advertising DNS server in the DMZ.
-* If a forwarder is used for the internal name servers for the resolution of the Internet domain namespace, it should not be placed in the internal network.
+* If a forwarder is used for the internal name server for the resolution of the Internet domain name space, it should not be placed in the internal network.
 * If caching-only DNS servers are used in the corporate network, the resolvers on the clients should not cache domain information.
 The caching is handled by the caching-only DNS server.
 The central memory minimizes the number of requests.
 Furthermore, in the case of a successful cache poisoning attack, the central cache of the caching-only DNS server can simply be deleted to remove the spoofed data.
 * In order to accept DNS network traffic, rules must be set up on the firewall (see APP.3.6.M16 Integration of a DNS server into a "P-A-P" structure).
 When planning, care should be taken that as few routes and ports as possible have to be opened.
 #### APP.3.6.M15 Evaluation of log data

-The log files of the DNS server as well as the underlying operating system should be regularly checked and evaluated.
+The log files of the DNS server and the underlying operating system should be regularly checked and evaluated.
 Irregularities in the log files, which may be indications of potential problems, include:

 * frequent inquiries from certain sources,
 * frequent (failed) zone transfers,